Best Blueberry Pie Filling at Home

 The blueberry filling can be kept at room temperature for up to two days.
 It will last in the fridge for up to 4 or 5 days.
 And it can also be frozen for over a month.
 In addition, always keep filling recipes well wrapped to prevent drying out.

-Absolutely, I use fresh blueberries in the season, and yet they are usually expensive.
+Absolutely, I use fresh blueberries in season, and yet they are usually expensive.
 Also, the frozen tend to be more affordable and work best for cake and pie fillings.
-Also, frozen blueberries can have tough skin, therefore use my method.
-I cook the blueberries in water for a few minutes before I thicken it.
+Also, frozen blueberries can have tough skin; therefore, use my method.
+I cook the blueberries in water for a few minutes before I thicken them.
 This method produces a soft blueberry filling that tastes just as good as fresh blueberry filling.

 You will need twice this recipe for a blueberry pie.
 You can use either fresh or frozen blueberries.
 And if you have fresh blueberries, save some for garnish.

-The blueberry filling works great on a simple vanilla cake or Orange cake.
+The blueberry filling works great on a simple vanilla cake or an orange cake.
 You can also try my vanilla cream cake or Blueberry Cream Cake.

 I have a detailed video and progress pictures showing how to level, tort, and fill a cake.
 The process is simple

-- Bake your favorite cake batter in the right size cake pans.
+– Bake your favorite cake batter in the right-sized cake pans.

 – Brush the cake with simple syrup using a pastry brush.